A rich history, an evolving Foundation with an unwavering commitment to give back

-- 2016, we partnered with CozArts Entertainment™.
+- 2016-Present, we partnered with CozArts Entertainment™.
 CozArts Entertainment is, by design, a small company on a mission to fuse entertainment and education to create opportunities for artists, communities and the world at large.
 Through their work they will Develop exciting movies and projects, Support upcoming artists, Create jobs in the entertainment industry and make education exciting for people of all ages.

-- 2016, we partnered with “CozArts Dream Academy”, which integrates arts-based learning strategies that enhance the early childhood minds as well as curriculum.
+- 2016-Present, we partnered with “CozArts Dream Academy”, which integrates arts-based learning strategies that enhance the early childhood minds as well as curriculum.
 Art-based teaching methods, taps into children’s innate desire for active, multi-sensory learning.
 Children literally embody concepts by acting, singing, dancing, and engage their imagination through story dramatization and role play.

-- 2017, our media partner HSPN Sports™ launches HSPN West™ with Regional Correspondent David Hill kicking off with the 2017 football season.
+- 2017-Present, our media partner HSPN Sports™ launches HSPN West™ with Regional Correspondent David Hill kicking off with the 2017 football season.
 David's first camp was held in Okinawa, Japan at Kubasaki High School introducing over 50 student athletes that parents are currently serving our military on the local military base to the PTRG Academy™.
 David then provided full coverage to our participating students and student athletes from our newest partner schools in Southern California and Nevada.
 David's coverage included over 1300 student athletes at Bishop Gorman (NV), Oaks Christian High School (CA), Apple Valley High School (CA), Orange County High School (CA), Servite High School (CA), Etiwanda High School (CA), Chino Hills High School (CA), Santa Ana High School (CA), Mission Viejo High School (CA), Rio Hondo High School (CA), Valencia High School (CA), Silver High School (CA) and Strathmore High School (CA).
 HSPN Sports™ HSPN South™ partnered with Western High School, Davie, Florida and Coach Adam Ratkevich along with student interns from the entire media and journalism department to cover the Wildcats football team home games and continuing with their other sports.

 - 2017, one of the defining moments of 2017 was the return of one of our former student athletes from Boyd H Anderson High School and Western Kentucky University (on a full football scholarship), Derrell Young Jr., that came back to give back and join our team.
 Derrell is one of the first groups of student athletes to go through our KDA Platforms (back in 2013) that was provided to the Cobras football program at Boyd H Anderson High School.
 It brings us great joy to have Derrell Young come back and join our team.